 In The Spotlight

-Philadelphia, PA - Central Taco & Tequila is the latest and also 23rd dining establishment managed by The PJW Restaurant Group, launched in Westmont, NJ.
-The contemporary Mexican restaurant, situated at 350 Haddon Avenue, represents the dining group’s 4th concept on the very same half-mile stretch of the road.
+Philadelphia, PA - Central Taco & Tequila is the latest and 23rd dining establishment managed by The PJW Restaurant Group, launched in Westmont, NJ.
+The contemporary Mexican restaurant, situated at 350 Haddon Avenue, represents the dining group’s 4th concept on the same half-mile stretch of the road.
 Central brings together: P.J.
 Whelihan’s (700 Haddon Ave., opened 1995); Treno Pizza Bar (231 Haddon Ave., opened 2006); as well as The Pour House (124 Haddon Ave., opened 2007)

 South Jersey - Weavers Way is bringing back the much loved holiday pop-up shop filled with accessories, art, ornaments, toys, pottery, plants and even more by independent artisans – 90 percent% of which are produced by Philadelphia regional artist.